FAQs - Information

 The constitution sets forth the general principles upon which an organization is established.
 The bylaws would contain in more detail the procedures to be followed for meetings, decision-making, officer selection, and financial transactions.
 Please see the overview on how to write a constitution and bylaws and this sample constitution for specifics on how to create these two documents or pick up the handouts in OSA.
 Generally, constitutions require a 2/3 vote of the membership for adoption.
 Bylaws only require a simple majority for approval.[back to top]

-Student organizations will now have the ability to create their own websites using WebEdit.
+Student organizations have the ability to create their own websites using WebEdit.
 Each organization will select one member to become the web manager for the year.
 Web managers will sign up for a specialized WebEdit training with the Web Development office.
-Contact the Web Development Office for more information via email at firstname.lastname@example.org.[back to top]
+Contact the Web Development Office for more information via email at email@example.com.[back to top]

 If the organization went defunct within one year of a student wanting to restart it, there is a short form that must be completed.
 The form is located in OSA.
 If more than one year has passed since the organization went defunct, the student must begin the process of starting the organization like new.
 See the section on "Starting an New Student Organization" for more information.[back to top]